CyberKnife cancer treatment at a glance

 - CyberKnife can treat tumors just about anywhere in the body, including the prostate, brain, pancreas, liver, lung or kidneys.

-- Treatment requires no hospitalization and is performed on an out-patient basis by Urology Associates at Anova Cancer Care.
+- Treatment requires no hospitalization and is performed on an out-patient basis.

 - CyberKnife uses special software to precisely guide radiation during the treatment and adjust for any patient movement, including breathing.
 Patient comfort is increased, as this eliminates the need for head frames.